-Ronald Servi, D.O. is a pulmonologist at Banner Good Samaritan Medical Center.
+Ronald Servi, DO is a pulmonologist at Banner – University Medical Center Phoenix.

 Question: I’ve been hearing more about “third-hand” smoke.
 Is this a hazard for me and my family?